 Should You Deadlift for Bodybuilding?

-When it comes to your training program, it may or may not incorporate one of the most popular exercises of all time, the barbell deadlift.
-The deadlift has long been incorporated into powerlifting programs, but does it have a place in bodybuilding?
-It has long been thought of as strictly a strength exercise, hence the reason it is used largely in powerlifting and weightlifting, but is deadlifting a good exercise for progressing in bodybuilding?
+When it comes to your training program, it may or may not incorporate one of the most popular compound exercises of all time, the barbell deadlift.
+The deadlift has long been incorporated into powerlifting programs, as it is certainly a fantastic strength builder and truly shows off what your body is capable of, but does it have a place in bodybuilding?
+Is it any good for hypertrophy?
+It has long been thought of as strictly a strength exercise, hence the reason it is used largely in powerlifting and weightlifting, but is deadlifting a good exercise for progressing in bodybuilding, particularly in the upper body?

 What is the Deadlift?

-There is a longstanding debate on whether the deadlift is mainly a leg exercise, or if it is a back exercise, as it is thrown into training days typically on a leg day or a back day.
+There is a longstanding debate on whether the deadlift is mainly a leg exercise, or if it is a back exercise, as it is thrown into training days typically on a leg day or a back day, due to those being the main movers of this compound exercise.
 However, the deadlift is pretty much a full body exercise, which is not something you hear every day.
+Heavy deadlifts, in particular, put considerable central nervous system and physical demands on your back, making them the main course for back day.
+They're the steak in your back-day exercise meal, and everything after is just the potatoes.
+Only on this one exercise will you follow volume and rest schemes used in a typical strength workout and use heavy weight—but will almost never take the movement to muscular failure.

 When the deadlift is performed, the lifter uses just about every single muscle in the body, which is rare for an exercise, as most exercises will hit a limited set of muscle groups.
-During the deadlift, the lifter uses the arms and forearms to grip the barbell, shoulders and traps are used to stabilize the weight, then the back and core are brought into play to help keep the lifter’s entire body stable, and then the legs and entire posterior chain act as a lever to lift the weight off of the floor.
+During the deadlift, the lifter activates muscles in the arms and the forearms to get a firm grip on the barbell.
+Then, the shoulders and traps are used to stabilize the weight, then the back and core muscles are brought into play to help keep the lifter’s entire body stable, and then the legs and entire posterior chain, including the quads, rear delts and upper back, act as a lever to lift the weight off of the floor, each serving a specific purpose in weightlifting.

 Deadlift Variations

 There are also different stances, such as sumo and conventional.
 Sumo is a wider foot stance, and it takes a bit of the stress off of the erectors and places more emphasis on the hamstrings and glutes, which is why you’ll see sumo deadlifts programmed into a leg day more so than a back day.
-Conventional deadlifts are a closer foot position, and they place stress more on the back than sumo deadlifts do, so you will see a lot of people programming them into a back day.
+Conventional deadlifts are a closer foot position, and they place stress more on the back than sumo deadlifts do, so you will see a lot of people programming them into a back day, just like trading the close grip bench press for triceps extensions because close grip benching is hard on your chest.
+Depending on your mobility, you may not be ready to pull from the floor and you may require blocks to put you in proper starting position for gaining overall size.
+Additionally, incorporating squat variations into your routine on the days that you deadlift, such as front squats or Zercher squats, can further engage your spinal erectors and provide a well-rounded workout for your entire body.

 How to Perform the Deadlift